nnethercote/perf-book/src/compile-times.md

 Another way is to move the non-generic parts of the function into a separate, non-generic function, which will only be instantiated once.
 Whether or not this is possible will depend on the details of the generic function.
+The non-generic function can often be written as an inner function within the generic function, to minimize its exposure to the rest of the code.
 [**Example**](https://github.com/rust-lang/rust/pull/72013/commits/68b75033ad78d88872450a81745cacfc11e58178).

 Sometimes common utility functions like [`Option::map`] and [`Result::map_err`]